MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler.md

 ### GetLabel function
 Starts retrieving the sensitivity label from the file.

+### GetProperties function
+Retrievs the file propertries according to version.

 ### GetProtection function
 Starts retrieving the protection policy from the file.

+### RegisterContentForTrackingAndRevocationAsync function

+Parameters:
+* **isOwnerNotificationEnabled**: Set to true to notify the owner via email whenever the document is decrypted, or false to not send the notification.

+* **observer**: A class implementing the ProtectionHandler::Observer interface

+* **context**: Client context that will be opaquely forwarded to observers and optional HttpDelegate

+**Returns**: Async control object.

+### RevokeContentAsync function
+Perform revocation for the content.

+Parameters:
+* **observer**: A class implementing the ProtectionHandler::Observer interface

+* **context**: Client context that will be opaquely forwarded to observers and optional HttpDelegate

+**Returns**: Async control object.

 ### ClassifyAsync function
 Executes the rules in the handler and returns the list of actions to be executed.